On this page:

 createlang -h 127.0.0.1 -U belladati_dbuser plpgsql belladati_db

-Remember the database name; it will be used to configure BellaDati's connection to the database in subsequent steps.
+Remember the database name; it will be used to configure BellaDati's connection to the database in the applications server configuration.

 We strongly recommend performing the following PostgreSQL configuration changes in